prometheusWaluigi/ASTRA/README.md

 It is **consciousness cartography** — a simulator for the evolving topological field of the psyche.
 ASTRA reinterprets planetary motion and symbolic archetypes as tensor perturbations on a nonlinear qualia surface. 🌈🧮

 Given natal data, ASTRA:
-1. Initializes a qualia field χ(x,0)
+1. ✅ Initializes a qualia field χ(x,0) from birth chart data
-2. Evolves the field via fKPZχ PDEs
+2. ✅ Evolves the field via fKPZχ PDEs with fractal noise
-3. Injects planetary and transit operators
+3. ✅ Models ego formation through symmetry breaking
-4. Analyzes field topology (Betti numbers, Ricci flow)
+4. ✅ Analyzes field topology (Betti numbers, Ricci curvature)
-5. Generates symbolic activations and resonance events
+5. ✅ Generates symbolic narratives and archetypal event logs

 ## Architecture 🏗️

+**Note**: The χ-Layer described here is the explicit implementation of the Quantum-State Modeling referenced in the Quantum Astrology PRD.
+Rather than representing consciousness as a static Hilbert vector, ASTRA models it as a dynamically evolving qualia field, where planetary archetypes act as tensor perturbations and recursive symbolic dynamics emerge through PDE-driven attractor states. fKPZχ thus functions as a recursive quantum-like state engine operating over psychological topologies.

 ASTRA is organized in **recursive layers**:

 ### χ-Layer: Field Evolution 🌊

 * fKPZχ core PDE engine
 * Fractional Laplacian (FFT accelerated)
 * Moon = fractal noise generator η_f